SR-Delightfully/javaTestRepo/README.md

 # javaTestRepo
-this is a test repository for Java VC
+this is a simple project that demonstrates how to use intellij vsc for a Java project.